EHER/php-tools/README.md

 Tools included:
 - [composer] - Dependency Manager for PHP
+- [faker] - Faker is a PHP library that generates fake data for you
 - [pdepend] - This tool shows you the quality of your design in the terms of extensibility, reusability and maintainability
 - [php-cs-fixer] - Analyzes some PHP source code and tries to fix coding standards issues (PSR-1 and PSR-2 compatible)
 - [phpcs] - PHP_CodeSniffer tokenises PHP, JavaScript and CSS files and detects violations of a defined set of coding standards